Route 561 Dump Site

 According to historical records, the Route 561 parcel was used as a dump for waste materials from operations of the paint and varnish manufacturing facility from some time prior to 1935 until 1946.

-The Remedial Investigation and Feasibility Study for the Dump Site unit are complete and EPA released its Decision Document for the remediation of the Route 561 Dump Site unit on September 26, 2016.
+The Remedial Investigation and Feasibility Study for the Dump Site unit were completed in 2016 and EPA released its Decision Document for the remediation of the Route 561 Dump Site unit on September 26, 2016.

 The EPA-selected remedy includes the following components: